Skip to main content

 Urban Planning MSc

-You are currently viewing course information for entry year:
+Course information for entry year:

 Overview

 Urban Planning is the understanding of the place-making processes that underpin places, society and the environment.
 It's also interdisciplinary, with professionals having an understanding of a range of topics.
-You'll gain an understanding of the fundamentals required for a successful career in planning or the wider built environment professions.
+You'll gain an understanding of the fundamentals required for a successful career in urban planning or the wider built environment professions.

 The Urban Planning master's is fully accredited by the Royal Town Planning Institute (RTPI).
 The Development pathway is accredited by the Royal Institute of Chartered Surveyors (RICS) and offers a RICS-accredited route to gain Chartered Surveyors status.